lukejamestodd1/bayside-cioding-challenge/README.md

 ### `git push origin your_branch_name`

 Happy coding!
-Don't be scared to ask for help :)
+And don't be scared to ask for help :)